 Poems by Eve Ricard, projection of photos by Matthieu Ricard on 25 September 2022

 Who would have thought that poetry, music and photography, arts in their own right, could so easily blend together to create a moment filled with new sensations?
-Obviously, the alchemy of a sister and her brother helped bring these four artists together.
-The poetry of the words mingling with that of the notes melted in that of the colours and the images, for deep moments of escape.
+Obviously, the alchemy of a sister and brother helped bring these four artists together.
+The poetry of words mingled with that of notes, fused with that of colours and images, to create profound moments of escape.

-There are totally unexpected encounters, on a station platform or at a birthday party, between people from different backgrounds who may end up with a common spirit...
+There are totally unexpected encounters, on a station platform or at a birthday party, between people from different backgrounds who may end up sharing a common spirit...

 Shards of life in 60 poemspreface by Christian Bobin